Who Owns Antarctica? [Nobody – So, Who Makes the Rules?]

 No, Antarctica is not a country, nor are there any countries in Antarctica.
 It’s a continent that’s governed by the Antarctic Treaty which has been agreed upon by 54 countries from around the world.

-You are currently viewing Who Owns Antarctica?
+You are currently viewing Who Owns Antarctica in 2023?
 [Nobody – So, Who Makes the Rules?]